 ‘Be Careful’ is a phrase that has become all too common in parent-child relationships.
 Of course we want our children to be safe, to not get hurt and ensure that the decision that they are making are thought through, considered and well executed.
-However we cripple children’s ability to self monitor and assess risk for themselves when we place that little seed of doubt in their mind that ‘careful’ is what they need to be.
+However we hamper children’s ability to self monitor and assess risk for themselves when we place that little seed of doubt in their mind that ‘careful’ is what they need to be.

 There are many respected professionals in our world.
 People who are trying to help make a shift in the vocabulary we use when we guide and support children through situations that are fun, exciting, exhilarating and potentially a little dangerous and scary.
 After all, it is part of our role as adults to help children navigate their way through the challenges this world throws at them.
 We need to remember there are ways we can do this without wrapping them in bubble-wrap and removing all opportunities for them to ‘look out’ for themselves.